got-agents/agents/linear-assistant-ts/knowledge.md

 - Add error handling middleware for production use
 - Configure Express body-parser with increased limit for large payloads (50mb)

+## Configuration
+- `ALLOWED_EMAILS`: Comma-separated list of email addresses allowed to use the bot.
+If empty, all emails are allowed.

 ## Purpose
 TypeScript implementation of the Linear Assistant, providing a type-safe API for Linear issue management.